Huachao/vscode-restclient/README.md

 For environment variables, each environment is a set of key value pairs defined in setting file, key is the variable name, while value is variable value.
 Only custom variables in selected environment and shared environment are available to you.
 Current active environment name is displayed in the right bottom of `Visual Studio Code`, when you click it, you can switch environment, current active environment's name will be marked with a check sign in the end.
 And you can also switch environment using shortcut `Ctrl+Alt+E`(`Cmd+Alt+E` for macOS), or press `F1` and then select/type `Rest Client: Switch Environment`.
 When you write custom variables in `http` file, auto completion will be available to you, so if you have a variable named `host`, you don't need to type the full word `{{host}}` by yourself, simply type `host` or even less characters, it will prompt you the `host` variable as well as its actual value.
 After you select it, the value will be autocompleted with `{{host}}`.
 And if you hover on it, its value will also be displayed.

 For file variables, each variable definition follows syntax __`@variableName = variableValue`__.
 And variable name __MUST NOT__ contains any spaces.
 As for variable value, it can be consist of any characters, even white spaces are allowed for them (Leading and trailing white spaces will be ignored).
-If you want to input some special character like line break, you can use the _backslash_ `\` to escapse, like `\n`.
+If you want to input some special character like line break, you can use the _backslash_ `\` to escape, like `\n`.
 And variables can be defined in a common block of code which is also separated by `###`.
 You can also define them before any request url, which needs an extra blank line between variable definitions and request url.
 However, no matter where you define the variables in the `http` file, they can be referenced in any requests of the file.
 For file scope variables, you can also benefit from some `Visual Studio Code` features like _Go to definition_ and _Find All References_.

 ```http
 @name = Huachao Mao